Is NAD+ the Anti-aging Miracle Pill? Here’s What the Science Says

 Scientists have identified the role of NAD+ in sleep cycles and hunger patterns.
 Circadian rhythm, your sleep-wake cycle, that depends largely on light and dark, determines when you feel awake, when you feel tired, when you feel hungry — in general terms, it determines the flow of your day.

-A healthy circadian rhythm, sirtuins, and NAD+ are all interconnected.
+A healthy circadian rhythm, sirtuins and NAD+ are all interconnected.
 Sirtuins depend on NAD+ to work properly.
 Circadian rhythm determines when NAD+ is available.
 If either sirtuins or NAD+ get disrupted, your circadian rhythm goes haywire.
-Researchers demonstrated this by disrupting the circadian rhythm in mice by suppressing a specific sirtuins, which depends on NAD+ to do its thing.
+Researchers demonstrated this by disrupting the circadian rhythm in mice by suppressing a specific sirtuin, which depends on NAD+ to do its thing.

 It goes the other way, too.
 When mice had too much NAD+, their activity and rest patterns went wonky due to a disruption in circadian rhythm.

-Since circadian rhythm also regulates the release of hunger hormones, NAD+ has a hand in regulating appetite, and, by extension, even your weight.
+Circadian rhythm also regulates the release of hunger hormones. in another rodent study, NAD+ showed an influence in regulating appetite, and, by extension, even body weight.

-NAD+ supplements and ways to trick your body to boost NAD+
+NAD+ supplements and how to increase NAD+ levels

 You don’t have to put up with the problems that come with NAD+ drops from aging.
-Here are some ways to boost NAD+ levels.
+Here are some ways to boost your levels naturally.

-- Take NAD+ supplements.
-NAD+ comes in capsules and is easy to find.
+- Take NAD+ supplements: It comes in capsules and is easy to find.